sakana-w/Replication-Patch-Linkage/README.md

 #### *Nara Institute of Science and Technology, Japan*

 ## Abstract
-Context:Contemporary code review tools are a popular choice for software quality assurance.Using these tools, reviewers are able to post alinkagebetween two patches during a reviewdiscussion.
-Large review teams that use a review-then-commit model risk being unaware ofthese linkages.
+Context: Contemporary code review tools are a popular choice for software quality assurance.
+Using these tools, reviewers are able to post a \textit{linkage} between two patches during a review discussion.
+Large development teams that use a review-then-commit model risk being unaware of these linkages.

-Objective:Our objective is to first explore how patch linkage impacts the review process.
-Wethen propose and evaluate models to detect patch linkage.
+Objective: Our objective is to first explore how patch linkage impacts the review process.
+We then propose and evaluate models that detect patch linkage based on realistic time intervals.

-Method:First, we carry out an exploratory study on three open source projects to conduct linkageimpact analysis using 942 manually classified linkages.
-Second, we propose two techniques us-ing textual and file location similarity to build detection models and evaluate their performance.
+Method: First, we carry out an exploratory study on three open source projects to conduct linkage impact analysis using 942 manually classified linkages.
+Second, we propose two techniques using textual and file location similarity to build detection models and evaluate their performance.

-Results:For the exploratory study, we find evidence to support early patch linkage detection.We show that a patch with the Alternative Solution linkage (i.e., patches that implement simi-lar functionality) undergoes quicker reviews and avoids additional revisions when compared toother linkage types.
-Results from the experiments show promising recall rates, especially for theAlternative Solution linkage (from 44% to 79%), but precision has room for improvement (64%).
+Results: The study provides evidence that the latency of the linkage notification exists.
+We show that a patch with the Alternative Solution linkage (i.e., patches that implement similar functionality) undergoes a quicker review and avoids additional revisions when compared to other linkage types after the team has been notified.
+In terms of our models, results from the detection model experiments show promising recall rates, especially for the Alternative Solution linkage (from 32\% to 95\%), but precision has room for improvement.

-Conclusion:Our study confirms that patch linkage detection is promising, with inevitable im-provements as the practice of posting links becomes more prevalent.
-From our lessons learnt,this paper lays the groundwork for future research on how to increase patch awareness, whichmay facilitate efficient reviews.
+Conclusion:Patch linkage detection is promising, with likely improvements if the practice of posting linkages becomes more prevalent.
+From our implications, this paper lays the groundwork for future research on how to increase patch linkage awareness to facilitate efficient reviews.

 ## Replication Description
 The repository includes (a) 942 manually coded patch linkage with various properties (\Exploratory Study) and (b) experiment datasets and scripts that reproduce our detection model (\Empirical Evaluation, \Script).